 This summary highlights information contained elsewhere in this prospectus supplement, the accompanying prospectus or the documents incorporated by reference.
+It does not contain all of the information that you should consider before making an investment decision.
 You should read carefully the entire prospectus supplement, the accompanying prospectus, the documents incorporated by reference and the other documents to which we refer for a more complete understanding of this offering.
-You should read "Risk Factors" beginning on page S-10 of this prospectus supplement for more information about important risks that you should consider before buying the common stock to be issued in connection with this offering.
+You should read "Risk factors" beginning on page S-8 of this prospectus supplement and in our annual report on Form 10-K for the year ended December 31, 2007 for more information about important risks that you should consider before buying the common stock to be issued in connection with this offering.
 Unless the context requires otherwise or as otherwise indicated, "Range," "we," "us," "our" or similar terms in this prospectus supplement refer to Range Resources Corporation and its subsidiaries on a consolidated basis.
+We include, beginning on page S-24, a glossary of some of the terms used in this prospectus supplement, the accompanying prospectus and the documents incorporated by reference.